-While COVID-19 spreads across the United States, EPA Chief Wheeler pushes a radical pro-polluter agenda.
+While COVID-19 spreads across the United States, EPA Chief Wheeler and President Trump push a radical pro-polluter agenda.

 U.S. confirms first case of COVID-19.